 20 college journalists eat dinner at a homeless shelter, then take over the second-largest homeless newspaper in the nation – and write, shoot, and design it all in one weekend.
 We pay for your food, travel, and hotel, although you won’t be sleeping much.
 Wanna join us?
 Details here.

 What happens when the SPJ Code of Ethics is willfully and shamelessly violated?
 Show the world (or at least your campus) what newspapers would look like without any journalism ethics at all – and have fun doing it.
 This is an April Fools parody with a purpose.
 Here’s how one school did it.

 What happens when a college paper publishes an issue using no computers?
 Stories written on manual typewriters.
 Photos shot with film and processed in a darkroom.
 Editing in pencil.
 Design on paper.
 We bring old-school (and old) journalists into your college newsroom, so they can show how it was done back in the day.
 Looks like this.

 Here’s how the first one went: We rented two hotel rooms on a South Florida beach, split into teams, and worked all night on a pair of zines.
 We used typewriters, pens, cut-up old magazines, crayons, and rubber stamps to write and design whatever the hell we felt like.
 An it was obscene and fucking educational.

 The Death Race

 Learn by dying in this obituary-writing workshop.
-You and a dozen other reporters cover a mock memorial in a real funeral home, interview actual relatives who are grimly playing along, then drive back to a real newsroom where you write an obit in an hour.
+You and other reporters cover a mock memorial in a real funeral home, interview real relatives who are grimly playing along, then drive to a real newsroom to write an obit in an hour.
 The best one, as judged by the dead, wins an engraved funeral urn.
 Read the winner and runners-up.